Black holes in Einstein-Maxwell Theory: A variant of Penrose's singularity theorem

 \V We first revise a well-known intermediate theorem holding without causality assumptions on $(M,g)$.
 To formulate it, we first need to quantify affine length of a null geodesic by an initial gauge, which is defined via scalar product with some timelike vector field $V$ (which exists due to time orientation).
 Explicitly, for a spacelike codimension-two submanifold $A$, we set $B_A:= \{ v \in \tau M^{-1} (N) \vert v \perp TN , g(v,v) = 0, g(v,V) = -1 \} $.
 Note that this is a subbundle of $\tau M ^{-1} (N)$ with zero-dimensional fiber.
 The fiber consists of two points, and it is easy to see that if $N$ is a connected oriented submanifold then $B_A$ is disconnected.
-For example, if $A = \partial G$ for a spacelike hypersurface $G$ then we have an inner and an outer null normal, so $B_A$ is the disjoint union of $B_A^+$ (outer null normals, generated by $k_+ := \nu + n$, where $\nu$ is the future timelike normal of $G$ and $n$ is the outer normal of $A$ in $G$) and $B_A^-$ (inner null normals, generated by $k_- := \nu - n$). $A$ is called {\em outer trapped resp inner trapped} iff $ g(H_{A \subset M} , k_+)<0 $ resp. $g(H_{A \subset M} , k_-) <0$, and as $\nu=k_- + k_+$, obviously $A$ is trapped iff it is inner and outer trapped.
+For example, if $A = \partial G$ for a spacelike hypersurface $G$ then we have an inner and an outer null normal, so $B_A$ is the disjoint union of $B_A^+$ (outer null normals, generated by $k_+ := \nu + n$, where $\nu$ is the future timelike normal of $G$ and $n$ is the outer normal of $A$ in $G$) and $B_A^-$ (inner null normals, generated by $k_- := \nu - n$).
+A spacelike codimension-two submanifold $A$ is called {\em outer trapped resp inner trapped} iff $ g(H_{A \subset M} , k_+)<0 $ resp. $g(H_{A \subset M} , k_-) <0$, and as $\nu=k_- + k_+$, obviously $A$ is trapped iff it is inner and outer trapped.
+A spacelike codimension-two submanifold $A$ is called {\em marginally outer resp. inner trapped} iff $ g(H_{A \subset M} , k_+)=0 $ resp. $g(H_{A \subset M} , k_-) =0$.
+An outer trapped surface resp. marginally outer trapped surface is abbreviated OTS resp.
+MOTS.
 Let us first, for greater self-containedness, revise the following complete analogue of a classical result:

 \begin{Theorem} Let $(M,g)$ be an $n$-dimensional Lorentzian manifold and $A \subset M$ a spacelike $2$-codimensional submanifold of mean curvature $H$.
 Let $C:[0 , D) \rightarrow M$ be a null geodesic starting at $p \in A$ and $\dot{C} (0) \in B_A^+$.
 If there is $b>0$ with $ g(H(p) , \dot{C} (0)) \leq -1/b$ and $\ric(\dot{C} (t),\dot{C} (t)) \geq 0$ for all $t \in [0,b]$, then $C$ is not $A$-maximal after $ b$.
 Consequently, if $H$ is uniformly future, $J^+(A) \setminus I^+(A) \subset \exp (([0,b) \cdot B_A) \cap {\rm Def (exp)}) $. \end{Theorem}